linkdevelopment/FilePicker_Android/README.md

 ```kotlin
 pickFilesFactory?.pickFiles(mimeTypeList = arrayListOf(MimeType.ALL_FILES))
 ```
+### PickFilesFactory
+Class used to provide instance of each pick file type.

+**params**:
+* `caller` {Any}: host Fragment/Activity.
+Used to get context and to startActivityForResult
+* `requestCode` {Int}: handle host Fragment/Activity onActivityResult
+* `allowSyncWithGallery` {Boolean}: Set to true, if you would like the captured images and videos to be added to the Gallery.
+* `galleryFolderName` {@Nullable String}: Set it to a name if you would like the captured images and videos to be added to the Gallery inside a folder specific to your app.
+If not sent, the files will be saved in the default folder.
+* `selectionMode` {SelectionMode}: In case of picking files, you can set the selection mode to be single or multiple.
+* `thumbnailSize` {Size}: Set this value if you would like to get a thumbnail for the captured image or video.

 **SelectionMode.kt**

 Is an enum class  used to detect if should allow multiple selections from the document:

-SINGLE: Select if you need to allow multiple selections
+* `SINGLE`: Select if you need to allow multiple selections

-MULTIPLE: Select if you need to allow multiple selections
+* `MULTIPLE`: Select if you need to allow multiple selections

 **FileTypes.kt**

 Is an enum class used to get an instance of IPickFilesFactory based on usage:

-CAPTURE_IMAGE: Select if you need to capture an image.
+* `CAPTURE_IMAGE`: Select if you need to capture an image.

-CAPTURE_VIDEO: Select if you need to record a video.
+* `CAPTURE_VIDEO`: Select if you need to record a video.

-PICK_FILES: Select if you need to pick files from the document.
+* `PICK_FILES`: Select if you need to pick files from the document.

 **MimeType.kt**